ArchieAtkinson/CppTemplate/README.md

 - Once downloaded, go the extensions tab of the left and install the following extensions:
     - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)
     - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
-- Now open the directory of the project you downloaded earlier.
+- Now open the directory of the the project folder you would like to use.
-- If asked "Would you like to configure project 'CppTemplate'?
+- If asked "Would you like to configure project '<ProjectName>'?
 Click `Yes`
 - You should now be able to see bar at bottom, shown below.
     - The `Build Type` button lets you set your build for release or debug (or any other builds you want to support).
     - The `Kit` button lets you set your compiler, if you are following this guide on Windows you want to select the GCC...mingw32 option.